If a parrot is still on our website and Facebook page, then they are still adoptable and looking for their new home

 NEVER feed your parrot a seed-only diet!!
 This is the same as eating junk food everyday and leads to fatty liver disease and other health (such as malnutrition) and developmental problems.
 Please visit our Links and Resources to learn more about proper parrot diet and care.

 Parrots can die from Avocado, Rhubarb, Apple Seeds, Oven and Teflon Fumes and much more - visit our Links and Resources Page for more information.

 Parrots are very intelligent!
 They need a variety of toys which need to be rotated often, and offer them enrichment opportunities.

-Parrot love attention but can be very picky about, protective over , and aggressive to others as a result of who they choose to like and dislike.
+Parrots love attention but can be very picky about, protective over, and aggressive toward others as a result of who they choose to like and dislike.

 Consider an Adult/Elderly Parrot.
 While babies are cute and generally more willing to go to anyone, they will go through puberty and their temperament often changes.
 If you are prepared for this and have trained your parrot well, you should 'weather the storm' just fine.
 However, this is usually when most parrots are surrendered and/or bad habits are reinforced.
 Please educate yourself and understand what your parrot is trying to communicate to you.
 Adult/elderly parrots have a more consistent temperament and are more settled in their needs, likes and dislikes.

-Many parrots go through hormonal and molting cycles in Spring and Fall/Autumn.
+Many parrots go through hormonal and molting cycles in Spring and Fall.
 This is normal, but generally makes them more grumpy.

 Why are there so many steps and visits involved in CTPR's Adoption Process?